khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 Q: I know we have been talking a lot about illusions that people have made to trick our sight, but what examples are there of illusions occurring in the natural world?
 We discussed how trains make you see movement even after you’re done traveling, but what about animals or plants or any naturally occurring illusions?
 Are there any creatures that have evolved to create illusions to help themselves?

+# Morphology

+Student questions:

+* I was thinking about Human evolution and wondering if the size of your brain has to do anything with the experience of your senses?
+For example, neanderthals, although a distant relative to the human, supposedly had larger skulls and brain sizes compared to the modern human.
+Would the size change the way senses were perceived for the neanderthals?

 # Cortex

 Quiz on brain regions (7-8 min, not 5 - it takes them some time)